 - 200$ for the third international checked bag;

 As you can see, the fee is just a few dollars if you’re flying a short distance and have only one checked bag.
 However, it can quickly add up if you have two or more bags and are flying internationally.
-(For instance, three check-in bags for international flight would cost 360$!)
+(For instance, three check-in bags for an international flight would cost 360$!)

 I’ve chosen American airlines as an example because most airlines have very similar fees.
 However, you should check still check the airline you’re traveling with by visiting their website or calling their customer service hotline.